dolphindb/DolphinDBPlugin/mqtt/README.md

 - 'Qos' is an integer indicating the quality of service.
 0: at most once; 1: at least once; 2: only once.
 It is optional and the default value is 0.

-- 'formatter' is a function,this is used to package published data in a format.
-Currently supported functions are createJsonFormatter and createCsvFormatter.
+- 'formatter' is a function used to package published data in a format.
+Currently supported functions are ``createJsonFormatter`` and ``createCsvFormatter``.

-- 'batchSize' is an integer,when the content to be published is a table, it can be sent in batches, and batchSize indicates the number of rows sent each time.
+- 'batchSize' is an integer.
+When the content to be published is a table, it can be sent in batches, and *batchSize* indicates the number of rows sent each time.

-It returns a connection object which can be explicitly called to close the close function, or it can be automatically released when the reference count is 0.
+- 'username' and 'password' are user credentials to the MQTT server/broker.

 **Example**
 ```
-f=createCsvFormatter([INT, TIMESTAMP, DOUBLE, DOUBLE,DOUBLE], ',', ';' )
+f=mqtt::createJsonFormatter()
 conn=connect("test.mosquitto.org",1883,0,f,50)
 ```